Cost of studying in New Zealand

 In order to study in New Zealand, the first step is to secure a valid study permit and that comes with its own costs (approx. NZ$ 270).
 You can refer to the official website for fees for various visa applications.

-Most universities in Canada offer on-campus residence to international students.
+Most universities in New Zealand offer on-campus residence to international students.
 Living as a resident on-campus is a very affordable option, however you need to apply for it separately, and well ahead in time to secure a slot for yourself.
 If you are unable to find such accommodation, you might have to look for a room on rent, homestay or find a local host.
 The cost will vary from city to city.

 Accommodation options available as a student in New Zealand include Halls of residence (or hostels), homestay (or private board), and independent flats.
 If you opt to rent an apartment, you will have to additionally pay for utility bills like electricity, internet, water usage and also tenant’s insurance (in some areas of housing).
 House rent for a three-bedroom house will be around NZ$200 per week [indicative].
 In most cases, universities help the students in finding accommodation, both on-campus as well as off-campus.